astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 Now, for generalization itself, we need the following ingredients based on the typing rule:

 - something that picks out free variables from a type, standing for the $\text{fv}(\tau)$ part -- or, in our setting, this should really be read as uninstantiated unification variables.
-Those are the Makam-level unification variables that have not been forced to unify with a concrete type because of the rest of the typing rules.
+Those are the Makam-level unification variables that have not been forced to unify with concrete types because of the rest of the typing rules.
 - something that picks out free variables from the local context: the $\text{fv}(\Gamma)$ part.
 Again, these are the uninstantiated unification variables rather than the free variables.
 In our case, the context $\Gamma$ is represented by the local `typeof` assumptions that our typing rules add, so we'll have to look at those somehow.
 - a way to turn something that includes unification variables into a $\forall$ type, corresponding to the $\forall \vec{a}.\tau$ part.
 This essentially abstracts over a number of variables and uses them as the replacement for the ones inside $\tau$.